Reconstructing shared dynamics with a deep neural network: Previous work

 There are only a few methods to reconstruct hidden common input from multivariate time series observations and the use of these is restricted to specific types of hidden common inputs \cite{Sauer2004,Wiskott2002}.

-Sauer demonstrated, that reconstruction of common input from time series is possible if the hidden variable is discrete\cite{Sauer2004}.
-Wiskott and Sejnowski introduced slow feature analysis, which can reconstruct slow latent common input\cite{Wiskott2003}.
+Sauer demonstrated that reconstruction of common input from time series is possible by the Shared Dynamics Algorithm (SDA) if the observed dynamics is simple\cite{Sauer2004, Sauer2010}.
+SDA builds on the shared dynamics reconstruction theorem, and makes possible to reconstuct unobserved and shared driver dynamics from time series observations of driven systems[1].

+The steps of this family of algorithms are as follows: \begin{enumerate} \item Time delay embedding of the $n$ time series $i=1...n$ with the shared dynamics, $t =1 \dots T$.
+The embedding dimension is $m$ resulting in reconstructed points $X_i \in \mathbb{R} ^ {T \times m}$. \item Pick the first variable ($X_1$) as reference for the equivalence classes.
+Choose neighborhoods from $X_j | j=2 \dots m$ at times $t$, and pick $\varepsilon$ radius neighborhoods around.
+Map back the points within the neighborhoods onto $X_1$, and connect the sets which are closer than $\varepsilon$ in $X_1$.
+Cluster the sets and choose representative points from the clusters. \end{enumerate}

+In the end, the algorithm splits the points into equivalence classes, each class stands for a discretized value of the latent driver.

+Wiskott and Sejnowski introduced Slow Feature Analysis (SFA) as a Blind Source Separation (BSS) technique \cite{Wiskott2002}.
+The objective of BSS is to identify the true signal sources ($S$) from multivariate time series measurements ($X$), which contain the source signals in a mixed way:

+where $X \in \mathbb{R}^{T\times d}$ is the time series, $S \in \mathbb{R}^{T\times d}$ is the latent signal, $S^{(i)}$-s are the source factors, $f: \mathbb{R} \rightarrow \mathbb{R}$ is the invertible mixing function and the $(f, S)$ pair is a Latent Variable Model.
+The BSS problem is underdetermined in general, so additional assumptions on the data and the mixing function is required to find a unique solution.
+Such an assumption is that the sources were independent and non-gaussian like in linear Independent Component Analysis (ICA).
+It is also possible to identify independent features in the case of nonlinear mixing functions with Variational Auto-Encoders\cite{Khemakhem2019} and normalizing Flow-Based Methods\cite{Sorrenson2020}.

+Slow Feature Analysis (SFA) solves the blind source separation problem for time series\cite{Wiskott2002}.
+It assumes that the latent signals are independent and temporally consistent, slowly changing:

+The suitable mapping chosen by applying a filterbank on the original signal then performing PCA on whitened features to get slow features.
+This basic SFA method was implemeted recently using neural networks resulting in the slow flow model\cite{Pineau2020}.

+Wiskott showed that one can reconstruct slow hidden common dynamics from time series with SFA\cite{Wiskott2003}.

-However, no method existed yet, which can reconstruct a continuous hidden common input with general dynamics.
-Here we introduce a new method to reconstruct continuous hidden common input from time series by a feedforward neural network.
+However, no method existed yet, which can reconstruct a continuous hidden common input with fast dynamics.
+Here we introduce such a method in order to reconstruct fast and continuous latent shared dynamics from time series.